New graduate student orientation

-Once you have your BuckID, please email Mark Cooper(.73) with your 9 digit BuckID number so he can grant you card-swipe access to the MSE main campus building complex.
+After you have your BuckID, please use this Key Card Access Request form to request card-swipe access to the MSE main campus building complex.
 This will allow you access to the building after-hours.

 For access to CEMAS, please contact Amanda Ponomarenko (.1, 614-643-3110).

 For access to Welding Engineering facilities, contact Joshua Walters (.802).